chiaratardioli/aws-restart-journey/Labs/Storage and Archiving/Amazon_EBS.md

 - Task 6.3: Mounting the restored volume

 ## Conclusion
+In this lab I learnt how to:
-- I created an EBS volume
+- create an EBS volume
-- I attached and mounted an EBS volume to an EC2 instance
+- mount an EBS volume to an EC2 instance
-- I created a snapshot of an EBS volume
+- create a snapshot of an EBS volume
-- I created an EBS volume from a snapshot
+- create an EBS volume from a snapshot